xiaoleichen/mpv-settings-mac/README.md

 * Move down seekbar to align with time code.
 * Show chapter list when skipping back/forward to previous/next chapter.
 * Move subtitle (ass not supported) when controller appears and disappears.
+* Add options to customize time code and tooltip font sizes.

 ## Usage